johnpitchko/.htaccess/README.md

 3. Forcing HTTPS
 4. Allow URLs without extensions (i.e. `www.server.com/webpage` is the same as `www.server.com/webpage.html`)
   * Accessing webpages using the file extension will still work; no redirect happens.
+5. Support automatic generation of Let's Encrypt certificates by cPanel

 ## Installation